The Best Tips for a Trip to Papua New Guinea

 When buying a SIM card locally, you have several providers to choose from.
 Digicel and bmobile-Vodafone are the two biggest networks, offering relatively good coverage and various data packages.
 The best part is that these cards are available at almost every street corner and can be quickly activated—you usually Just need your passport.
 Prepaid options are also a common choice, providing you the flexibility to buy only as much data volume or talk time as you actually need.

-Remember that mobile service in Papua New Guinea is not always reliable.
+Remember that Mobile service in Papua New Guinea is not always reliable.
 Even in urban areas, there can occasionally be signal losses.
 A wise decision would be to download important information such as directions and emergency contacts in advance, so you are always well-prepared even in case of connectivity issues.
 Additionally, you should have offline map apps and translation tools ready to facilitate communication and navigation on site.

 Money and Currency: Paying in Papua New Guinea